uchicago-cs/student-resource-guide/tutorials/linux.rst

 ~~~~~~~~~

 Use ``pwd``, ``ls``, and ``cd`` to explore the tutorial files and to
-navigate to the ``tutorial-linux`` subdirectory.
+navigate to the ``linux-tutorial-files`` directory.
 The next examples
-will assume that your current directory is the ``tutorial-linux`` directory.
+will assume that your current directory is the ``linux-tutorial-files`` directory.